 How about a little time traveling today?
 We're setting the WayBack Machine for some skinny-ski fun in Northern Arizona's beautiful San Francisco Peaks.
 You might think I'm crazy, but the Peaks have some of my all-time favorite backcountry skiing terrain.
-Plus—in this video—fantastically light and dry powder snow.
+Plus—as is so evident here—fantastically light and dry powder snow.

-The video features me (red and blue jacket, teal pack) and friends skiing Inner Basin back in March 1990(!), including a traverse along Core Ridge to a very steep north-facing couloir we named "Powell's Prayer" in honor of a big fall our friend took down it on what might have been the first descent (there is also the possibility that another Flagstaff skier beat us to it and skied it all the way back in the 1970's; however, there are many north facing couloirs off Core Ridge, so there was some confusion as to which one he'd actually skied).
+The video features me (red and blue jacket, teal pack) and friends skiing Inner Basin back in March 1990(!), including a traverse along Core Ridge to a steep north-facing couloir we named "Powell's Prayer" in honor of a big fall our friend took down it on what might have been the first descent.
+It's possible another Flagstaff skier beat us to it all the way back in the 1970's; however, there are many north facing couloirs off Core Ridge, so there was some confusion as to which one he'd actually skied.

 During this trip I set my all-time Big Air record: about 30 vertical feet.
 I know—not much by today's standards.
 On the first pass, I approached the headwall tentatively and barely cleared the snow.
 So I hit it again, this time determined to take flight by ramping up my speed.
 Unfortunately (or fortunately, depending on your point of view), I flew well beyond the landing zone and bombed into the flats.